defnotkevz/zettelkasten/xWord Revamp.md

 Should have a clean light mode. dark mode switcher also available.

-- no Home, only Dashboard.
 - can give a small intro on what to do on each page.
 Like an onboarding.

-Clean and Minimal Interface.

-Welcome to Chat, by xWord.
+"Welcome to Chat, by xWord."

-Use Prompt Library in Chat?
+Insert prompts from Prompt Library in Chat?

-Open AI's GPT models aren't good for creative writing.
+Model Agnostic

-Give maximum control over the text output.
+Give maximum control to the user over the text output generated.
-User intuitiveness
+User intuitiveness of the whole app
 Onboarding

 ## Use Cases